Nyarmith/ngraph/README.md

 ### TODO:
 1. Create generic gui classes
 2. Create game-like test-cases
+3. Make app instance a singleton
+4. Make tests pass
-3. Create conan package
+5. Create conan package
-4. File handling util functions
-5. Make the event-handler-in-separate-thread thing dima was talking about(it can refresh 30fps if it's a game)
+6. Make the event-handler-in-separate-thread thing dima was talking about(it can refresh 30fps if it's a game)
-6. Make app instance a singleton
-7. Make tests pass